polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/acquire-a-testnet-slot.md

    ...
    ```

 1. Add the public key for your account to the session keys section.
+Each configured session key will require a running collator.

    ```json
    ...